King letter and statement criticize Sessions prosecution

 In the 1986 letter and statement, the widow of civil rights icon Martin Luther King Jr. said Sessions' actions as a federal prosecutor in Alabama were "reprehensible" and said he used his office "in a shabby attempt to intimidate and frighten elderly black voters."

 But the letter and statement never appeared in Sessions' hearing record in front of the Senate Judiciary Committee.
 Sessions was eventually rejected as a federal judge, but went on to become Alabama's U.S. senator.
-President Donald Trump now wants him for attorney general
+He was confirmed by the Senate Wednesday to be U.S. attorney general.

 In her letter, King said a previous appointment kept her from being in Washington personally to speak against Sessions.

 "I request that my statement, as well as this letter be made a part of the hearing record," she asked then Senate Judiciary Chairman Strom Thurmond, R-S.C., who was an avowed segregationist in his earlier life.
-She copied in Biden, then Democratic senator from Delaware before becoming vice president under President Barack Obama.
+She copied in Democrat Joe Biden, who a U.S. senator from Delaware before becoming vice president under President Barack Obama.

 Jim Manley, a Democratic consultant and former top Senate aide, called it "unusual" that the letter would not be included.
 "It think it probably highlights what a flashpoint racial politics played in Sen. Sessions' nomination years ago," Manley said.